 Whether it's allergies or a nasty cold, being congested sucks.
 It's hard to breathe, the sinus pressure is painful, and it can even affect your hearing.
 Blowing your nose offers some relief, but in cases where you're really stuffed up, it can be pretty futile.
 OTC medicines help dry out mucus but leave users feeling loopy, sleepy, and spaced out.
 What's left to do?
 The next time you're feeling all stuffed up, try one of these natural remedies-you'll be breathing free and clear.
 (Related: The Scientific Reason Why Your Colds May Be Worse Than Everyone Else's)

-Grab a neti pot: It might sound a little uncomfortable, but using a neti pot does wonders for relieving nasal congestion and pain-just ask any ear, nose, or throat doctor.
+It might sound a little uncomfortable, but using a neti pot does wonders for relieving nasal congestion and pain-just ask any ear, nose, or throat doctor.
 Neti pots (in combination with a DIY saline solution) help end nasal congestion by thinning out mucus and built-up crusting in the nose; think of it as a form of nasal irrigation.
 Still not convinced?
 Check out these neti pot tips for beginners.

-Get on the mat: From back pain to stress, yoga has the power to lessen the symptoms of a host of ailments-including congestion.
-This mini yoga sequence helps to open up the chest and get blood flowing.
-Soon enough, congestion will be cleared and that sinus headache gone!
+From back pain to stress, yoga has the power to lessen the symptoms of a host of ailments-including congestion.
+This mini yoga sequence helps to open up the chest and get the blood flowing.
+Soon enough, congestion will be cleared and that sinus headache will be gone.